tiger440/garage-node/README.md

 # garage-node

-run "npm install"
+• run "npm install"

-run WampServer and create the MySQL database "db_garage"
+• run WampServer and create the MySQL database "db_garage"

-Go to database/db.js and un-comment line 196: "dbinfo.sync({ force: true });"
+• Go to database/db.js and un-comment line 196: "dbinfo.sync({ force: true });"

-Run "npm start" and it will synchronize the database
+• Run "npm start" and it will synchronize the database

-if it don't work, don't forget to check the database informations in the ".env" file
+• If it don't work, don't forget to check the database informations in the ".env" file

-Don't forget to re-put "dbinfo.sync({ force: true });" as a comment once the DB is synchronized
+• Don't forget to re-put "dbinfo.sync({ force: true });" as a comment once the DB is synchronized

 POSTMAN was used to fill the database